The 50 Best Celebrity Mugshots, Hot and Famous Mugshots of all time

 18. Mick Jagger, 1967

-Mick Jagger was arrested in Sussex England in 1967 for Amphetamine possession.
+Mick Jagger was arrested in this stylish mugshot taken in Sussex England in 1967 for Amphetamine possession.
 He was with Keith Richards who was allowing guests to smoke cannabis in his home.

 Both Jagger and Richards were convicted and sentenced to prison.
 But they appealed the drug charges which were overturned on appeal.